 Protein makes you feel full much more than lipids or carbohydrates.
 It is possible to have a deficiency in protein, but it is also possible to have an excess of protein.
 Listen to your body and possibly eat according to your blood type .

-According to chrono-nutrition, it is better to eat (concentrated) protein at breakfast and at lunch, but never at dinner.
-Besides boiled eggs or an omelet, have you ever had turkey or beef sauteed with onions and spinach for breakfast?
+According to chrono-nutrition, it is better to eat (concentrated = animal) protein at breakfast and at lunch, but never at dinner.
+Besides boiled eggs or an omelet, have you ever tried turkey or beef sauteed with onions, mushrooms, and spinach for breakfast?
 It can be both delicious and nutritious, if you add salt and spices.

 In this fifty-four minute podcast, Dr. Mark Hyman MD asks Dr. Gabrielle Lyon MD – are we eating too much (or not enough) protein for good health?
 My guess is that some people are eating too much protein, while others are not eating enough.
 I would further guess that the ability to absorb and assimilate protein depends on the person and on the specific protein.